ajberkley/canadarasp/README.md

 users to cover the cost.
 Mainly the development time is what's stopping me though.
 I just don't have the motivation right now.

+## Remove WGRIB2 dependency?

+Right now most of the processing time is chunking up the data so we can do windgram generation and dynamic windgram generation (the Lisp map generation code which nominally does exactly the same work is much faster)... this is a wgrib2 step.
+My attempts to reproduce this chunking step have failed because of the complexity of writing out non-cloned grib2 files with either eccodes or libgdal.

 # Some experiments
 ## Playing with WCS/WMS